Home Contents

 Blurred image

-The next code example will blur an image.
+The next code example blurs an image.
 A blur means an unfocused image.
 To blur an image, we use a convolution operation.
 It is a mathematical operation which is also used in edge detection or noise elimination.
 Blur operations can be used in various graphical effects.
-For example creating speed illusion, showing an unfocused vision of a human being etc.
+For example creating speed illusion or showing an unfocused vision of a human.

 The blur filter operation replaces each pixel in image with an average of the pixel and its neighbours.
 Convolutions are per-pixel operations.
 The same arithmetic is repeated for every pixel in the image.
 A kernel can be thought of as a two-dimensional grid of numbers that passes over each pixel of an image in sequence, performing calculations along the way.
 Since images can also be thought of as two-dimensional grids of numbers, applying a kernel to an image can be visualized as a small grid (the kernel) moving across a substantially larger grid (the image). (developer.apple.com)